Are you looking for the best call to action examples that will inspire your customers to take action?

 - Why not join today?

-However, the second one poses a question and literally gets you thinking of all the reasons you can’t join today.
+However, the second one poses a question and gets you thinking about why you can’t join today.

 Remember, a good call to action takes as much thinking out of the equation as possible.